odintheprotector/ISITDTU-2024/writeup.md

 Hi everyone, this time me and World Wide Flags joined ISITDTU CTF 2024 and luckily we got 16th rank.
-This is writeup for some Forensic challenges that I have solved.
+This is writeup for **swatted** which is one of the forensic challenge that I have solved.
 Let's go:

 ![image](https://github.com/user-attachments/assets/450a3fff-b2ed-4957-83cb-4578e65ccb6e)